 During the session in the Tauride Palace on July 3rd, I learned of the demonstration of the machine-gun regiment and its appeal to other troops and to factory-workers.
 The news came as a surprise to me.
 The demonstration had been spontaneous, at the initiative of the masses, but next day it went farther, now with the participation of our party.
 The Tauride Palace was overrun by the people.
 They had only one slogan: “Power to the Soviets.”

-In front of the palace, a suspicious-booking group of men who had kept aloof from the crowd seized the minister of agriculture, Chernov, and put him in an automobile.
+In front of the palace, a suspicious-looking group of men who had kept aloof from the crowd seized the minister of agriculture, Chernov, and put him in an automobile.
 The crowd watched indifferently; at any rate, their sympathy was not with him… But a Bolshevik, Raskolnikov, a lieutenant in the Baltic navy who had brought the Kronstadt sailors to the demonstration, excitedly insisted on releasing Chernov at once, to prevent people from saying that he had been arrested by the Kronstadt men…

 Delegation after delegation demanded, in the name of the demonstrators, that the [Soviet] Executive Committee take the power.
 Chiedze, Tzereteli, Dan, and Gotz were sitting in the presidium like statues.
 They did not answer the delegations, and looked blankly off into space or exchanged perturbed and cryptic glances.
 Bolsheviks spoke one after another in support of the delegations of workers and soldiers.
 The members of the presidium were silent.
 They were waiting – but for what?